saagie/jupyter-saagie-plugin/README.rst

 Jupyter Saagie plugin
 =====================

-This plugin allows you to easily create a Saagie Python or Jupyter job from a local Jupyter notebook.
+This plugin allows you to easily create a Saagie Python job from a local Jupyter notebook.

 Install